ClickHouse/spark-clickhouse-connector/docs/quick_start/01_get_the_library.md

 you can find all available released jars under [Maven Central Repository](https://repo1.maven.org/maven2/com/github/housepower) and all daily build snapshot jars under [Sonatype OSS Snapshots Repository](https://oss.sonatype.org/content/repositories/snapshots/com/github/housepower/).

-!!! tip

-    The runtime jar contains and relocates all required classes, you do not need to worry about transitive dependencies management and potential class conflictions.

 ## Import as Dependency

 ### Gradle